mattermost/docs/source/administration/encryption.rst

 Encryption Options
 =======================

-Mattermost provides encryption-in-transit and encryption-at-rest for both database and file storage.
+Mattermost provides encryption-in-transit and encryption-at-rest capabilities.
 This page guides you through setting up appropriate encryption security.

 Encryption is not required for GDPR, although it can be used as an additional safeguard against data breach.